• Skip to primary navigation

 Wash and dry the strawberries.

 This is important because it helps clean the berries by killing bacteria and mold spores and extending their shelf life.
 This is important if you want your berries to last more than a day.
-Make sure that you gently dry the strawberries very well before dipping them in the chocolate.
+Ensure you gently dry the strawberries well before dipping them in the chocolate.

 Do you cut the stems off the strawberries?

-When making chocolate-covered strawberries, it is best to leave the stems on the berries.
+It is best to leave the stems on the berries when making chocolate-covered strawberries.
 Cutting them off allows the juices in the berries to flow, which can then leak out, causing the chocolate to get mushy and the berries to go bad faster.

 Easy Berry Wash